jupita-io/ios/README.md

 #### Step 3

-Build Jupita Callisto, in the example below '2' has been used to represent the `touchpointID`
+Build Jupita, in the example below '2' has been used to represent the `touchpointID`

 ```
 let token:String = “authentication token”;